jomlearn2/KPMG_Internship/README.md

 ![alt_text](https://github.com/zachzazueta/KPMG_Internship/blob/master/SC-KPMG.PNG)

 I still plan to return to this project and go deeper on cluster analysis.
-I believe I can use what I have learned about the K-Prototypes method to better segment this largely categorical data set and provide the client with a breakdown of their higher-profit clientele.
+I will use the K-Prototypes method to better segment this largely categorical data set and provide the client with a breakdown of their higher-profit clientele.